Time Slotted Channel Hopping: Description

-Channel Hopping
+Channel hopping

 Let chOf be the channel offset, assigned to a given link.
 The channel offset, chOf, is translated to a frequency f (i.e. a real channel) using:

 where ASN is the Absolute Slot Number, i.e. the total number of slots that elapsed since the network was deployed.
 The ASN is incremented at each slot and shared by all devices in the network.

-Multipath-Fading Mitigation
+Multipath-fading mitigation

-Multipath propagation can create internal destructive interferences of a wireless signal known as multipath fading.
+Multipath propagation can create internal destructive interference of a wireless signal known as multipath fading.
 This phenomenon can be overcome by shifting the location of the communicating nodes or by switching the communication carrier frequency.